Dragicafit/Crunchyroll-With-Better-Seasons/README.md

 On the serie page, it groups all audio languages into a single seasons.

-On the episode page, it adds a setting to change the audio langiage.
+On the episode page, it adds a setting to change the audio language.

 ## Manual Install